geon/neupet/README.md

 ### World/Pet Interaction

-* Make the world generate a new population from the last n surviving pets.
-* Change the PetState::maxAge to a genetic variable, or PetState::maxEnergy to a constant.
-Figure out how they should be balanced/capped.
 * Interface for the Pet position and direction, energy levels etc. in World.
 * Split the plant logic to separate class with generic base class. (?)
 Not fun.